 The Audit Committee has not adopted specific policies and procedures for the engagement of non-audit services.
-However, the charter of the Audit Committee provides that the provision of any non-audit services must first be considered by the Audit Committee.
+However, the charter of the Audit Committee provides that the provision of any non-audit services by the independent auditors must be pre-approved by the Audit Committee.